abdullahel11/BankDemographics/README.md

 The datasets used in this project contain synthetic customer banking data, which includes various customer attributes such as demographics, account activity, investments, and loan information.

-- **Initial Dataset (`Initial.csv`)**: This is the raw dataset that was imported from Excel.
+- **Initial Dataset (Final.csv)**: This is the raw dataset that was imported from Excel.
 It contains the original customer data before any cleaning or processing.

-- **Final Dataset (`Final.csv`)**: After performing data cleaning and transformation, this is the cleaned version of the dataset, ready for analysis.
+- **Final Dataset [Final.csv](./Final.csv)**: After performing data cleaning and transformation, this is the cleaned version of the dataset, ready for analysis.

 ## Data Cleaning